sleepymincy/mommy/README.md

 drwxr-xr-x - you 20 April 04:20 📁 dir1
 drwxr-xr-x - you 20 April 04:20 📁 dir2
 drwxr-xr-x - you 20 April 04:20 📁 dir3
-you're doing so well~! 💓 <- will be blue
+you're doing so well~! 💓 <- will be blue and bold
 ```

 Or all add this to your `.bashrc` (or any other rc file) to customize it user wide, for example: